Uvais-Ahmad/sabeel-ul-falah/README.md

 # 🕌 Madarsa Introduction Website

-A simple and elegant frontend website built with **Next.js** to introduce and showcase a **Madarsa** where Islamic studies are taught.
+A simple and elegant frontend website built with **Next.js** to introduce and showcase a **Madarsa** where Islamic studies are taught. great example

 ## 📌 Project Overview